 The golden rule of car insurance prices is that your odds of making a claim determine your premiums.
 Fortunately, you don’t need to move to save on car insurance.

-There are many other factors which affect car insurance prices besides location.
+There are many other factors that affect car insurance prices besides location.
 It can be worth looking over them for other ways to cut your car insurance premiums.
 Once you’ve done that, getting low prices is largely about comparing policies side by side.

 Ask an Expert